dans-art/add-customer-for-woocommerce/readme.txt

 * Added new filter "wac_deactivate_user_emails"
 * Moved settings to be a WooCommerce submenu
 * Increased tested up version
+* Added filter in users page to get all the users created by the plugin

 = [1.8.0] 2024-03-09 =
 * Updated style of the options menu